 A Levels | Chemistry (9701)

-Which statement about ammonia or the ammonium ion is correct?
+Which statement about the oxides of nitrogen is correct?

 Element X has six more protons than element Y. Which statement must be correct?